hugoalh/scan-virus-ghaction/README.md

 ignores_gitcommits_nonnewest: 100
 ```

-> **ℹ Notice:** For actions which run on the GitHub host, it is highly recommended to define this due to the time limit of the step execution time (currently is `6 hours`).
+> **⚠ Important:** For actions which run on the GitHub host, it is highly recommended to define this due to the time limit of the step execution time (currently is `6 hours`).

 ### 📤 Output